 Religion and Global Society

-Religious Studies is an academic discipline in which you'll study the religious systems of the world in their socio-historical contexts and critically examine the phenomenon of religion as it relates to issues of personal meaning and global affairs.
+Students who major in Religion and Global Society study the religious systems of the world in their socio-historical contexts and examine the phenomenon of religion as it relates to personal meaning and global affairs.

 Points of Distinction